Close Menu

 To truly make the most of the World Trade Centre’s new bridge and the improved road network, drivers should familiarise themselves with the updated configurations.
 The primary benefit is the outbound flow from Al Bada’a towards 2nd of December Street, with direct links to Sheikh Rashid Street and Al Mustaqbal Street.
 Always ensure your GPS navigation is updated to reflect the latest road changes, as older maps might not show the new bridge’s routes.
 Drivers should pay close attention to signage and lane markings, especially during peak hours, to ensure smooth navigation.

 The new World Trade Centre bridge represents a significant leap forward in Dubai’s urban infrastructure.
 By dramatically cutting commute times and enhancing city access, it offers tangible relief to thousands of daily drivers.
-This project, alongside other ambitious RTA initiatives, underscores Dubai’s unwavering commitment to developing world-class infrastructure that supports rapid growth and enhances the quality of life for residents and visitors alike.
+This project, alongside other ambitious RTA initiatives, underscores Dubai’s unwavering commitment to developing top-tier infrastructure that supports rapid growth and enhances the quality of life for residents and visitors alike.

 Share.
 Facebook Twitter Email Bluesky Threads